mesonbuild/meson/docs/markdown/Dependencies.md

 are not in your path, they can be specified by setting the standard environment variables `MPICC`, `MPICXX`, `MPIFC`, `MPIF90`, or `MPIF77`, during configuration.

+## NetCDF

+*(added 0.50.0)*

+NetCDF is supported for C, C++ and Fortran.
+Because NetCDF dependencies are language-specific, you must specify the requested language using the `language` keyword argument, i.e.,
+ * `dependency('netcdf', language: 'c')` for the C NetCDF headers and libraries
+ * `dependency('netcdf', language: 'cpp')` for the C++ NetCDF headers and libraries
+ * `dependency('netcdf', language: 'fortran')` for the Fortran NetCDF headers and libraries

+Meson uses pkg-config to find NetCDF.

 ## OpenMP